ta4j/ta4j-wiki/Backtesting.md

 ```

 Saved images are JPEGs (see `FileSystemChartStorage`), so the directory you pass to the constructor ends up with files like `mySeries_2023-01-01_to_2024-05-01_timestamp.jpg`. `ChartMaker` composes JFreeChart visualizations through pluggable display and storage backends, so you can pop up Swing windows, stream bytes, or save those JPEGs after each backtest.
 Explore [`ta4jexamples.charting.ChartMaker`](https://github.com/ta4j/ta4j/blob/master/ta4j-examples/src/main/java/ta4jexamples/charting/ChartMaker.java) and the [`ta4jexamples.strategies.NetMomentumStrategy`](https://github.com/ta4j/ta4j/blob/master/ta4j-examples/src/main/java/ta4jexamples/strategies/NetMomentumStrategy.java) sample, which loads data, runs a strategy, and drops charts into `ta4j-examples/log/charts`.

+## Backtesting with LiveTradingRecord

+When you need cost basis, unrealized PnL, or a position book in your backtest (e.g. to align with live reconciliation), run your strategy in a loop and feed a `LiveTradingRecord` instead of using `BarSeriesManager.run(strategy)` (which returns a `BaseTradingRecord`).
+At each bar, call `strategy.shouldEnter(index, record)` / `shouldExit(index, record)` and then `record.enter(index, price, amount)` or `record.exit(index, price, amount)`.
+You can then use `OpenPositionCostBasisCriterion`, `OpenPositionUnrealizedProfitCriterion`, and `record.getOpenPositions()` / `getNetOpenPosition()` for analysis.
+For a full walkthrough of partial fills and criteria, see [Live Trading – LiveTradingRecord walkthrough](Live-trading.md#walkthrough-livetradingrecord-with-partial-fills-and-cost-basis).

 ## Avoid common pitfalls